pacs-course/pacs-examples/Examples/src/IntegerOverflow/README.md

 ```

 This loop **never ends**: `std::size_t` is an unsigned integer (normally an `unsigned long int`), when
-it reaches 0 you still subtract 1 from it at the end of the loop.
-You think to get -1, and the ending the loop.
+it reaches `0` you still subtract `1` from it at the end of the loop.
+You think to get `-1`, and the end of the loop.
 But
 instead.... run the program to see.

 The probelm is that